apache/arrow/dev/README.md

 This uses the GitHub REST API; if you encounter rate limit issues, you may set a `ARROW_GITHUB_API_TOKEN` environment variable to use a Personal Access Token.

+You can specify the username and the password of your JIRA account in `APACHE_JIRA_USERNAME` and `APACHE_JIRA_PASSWORD` environment variables.
+If these aren't supplied, the script will ask you the values of them.

 Note that the directory name of your Arrow git clone must be called arrow.

 example output: